Ciena Corporation (CIEN) Shares Down Despite Recent Market Volatility

-Ciena Corporation (NYSE: CIEN)’s stock price has decreased by -4.17 compared to its previous closing price of 51.86.
-Despite this, the company has seen a loss of -4.34% in its stock price over the last five trading days.
+Ciena Corporation (NYSE: CIEN)’s stock price has decreased by -2.66 compared to its previous closing price of 51.86.
+Nevertheless, the company has seen a -2.83% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 12/08/22 that Ciena Profits Lifted by Better Supply Chain

 Is It Worth Investing in Ciena Corporation (NYSE: CIEN) Right Now?